githubpartners/microsoft-learn/github/configure-dependabot-security-updates-on-github-repo/includes/4-dependabot-security-updates.md

 ## View and resolve security updates

 View Dependabot pull requests the same way that you would view other pull requests on GitHub, within the **Pull requests** tab of the related repository.
-Dependabot pull requests will have dependabot as the author, this account is the bot account used by Dependabot.
+Dependabot pull requests will have Dependabot as the author, this account is the bot account used by Dependabot.
 They'll also use the `dependencies` label.

 Dependabot pull requests include all the information that you need to review and merge a proposed fix into your project like release notes, changelog entries, and commit details.
 Details of which vulnerability a pull request resolves are hidden from anyone who doesn't have access to Dependabot alerts for the repository.
 Merging a security update pull request automatically closes the related Dependabot alert.